 It’s Walailak, the daughter of the founder, that runs the resto today, still using the old recipes passed on from her mother.
 Jay Jia Yen Ta Fo is a rather big place, with tables outside and inside, so unless you show up prime-time lunch you shouldn’t experience any cuing.

-buy now Open: As I lost ny note I don’t have exact timing, but it is a typical morning and lunch place.
+Open: As I lost my notes, I don’t have exact timing, but it is a typical breakfast and lunch spot.

 Address: 598 Soi Chom Sombun (corner of Rama 4 Road).
 The streetname is sometimes also written Soi Chom Som Boon, but Sombun is just by google map.